-Don’t miss the 32nd Annual John Scharff Migratory Bird Festival in Eastern Oregon’s Harney County.
+Don’t miss the Harney County Migratory Bird Festival in Eastern Oregon’s Harney County April 6-9, 2017.
 It’s your chance to view thousands of birds migrating through the high desert landscape of the Harney Basin.
 The family-friendly event includes a variety of birding activities as well as historical and cultural elements.

-The Tualatin River Bird Festival will take place on May 18 at the Tualatin River National Wildlife Refuge in Sherwood.
-In its 19th year, the family-focused event will include workshops on building bee boards and bird and bat houses, fly fishing and archery demos, and various educational outings, including an early morning bird walk as well as wildlife, wildflower and twilight walks.
+The Tualatin River Bird Festival will take place on May 20, 2017 at the Tualatin River National Wildlife Refuge in Sherwood.
+The family-focused event will include workshops on building bee boards and bird and bat houses, fly fishing and archery demos, and various educational outings, including an early morning bird walk as well as wildlife, wildflower and twilight walks.

 For more information about bird migrations and bird viewing areas, visit the ODFW’s Wildlife Viewing map.